apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Three people detained and firearms recovered in Kansas City Chiefs’ Super Bowl parade shooting**
+**Co-Chairs for the 2024 Met Gala Have Been Revealed: All the Details**

-You can read more about it [here](https://apnews.com/article/chiefs-super-bowl-parade-shooting-kansas-city-62e69a17b469b854afd7bcc3f548d1fc).
+You can read more about it [here](https://people.com/2024-met-gala-co-hosts-dress-code-revealed-details-8583020).

 ## Requirements
 - Python 3.8